-Throughout her life, London-based photographer Paola Paredes has on a few occasions found herself on the precipice of coming out to her parents, but it was only recently that she sat down with her sisters to tell her mother and father, “I’m gay” as three cameras captured the entire experience and discussion, which lasted three hours.
+Throughout her life, the London-based photographer Paola Paredes has on a few occasions found herself on the precipice of coming out to her parents.
+But it was only recently that she sat down with her sisters to tell her mother and father, “I’m gay.”
+Three cameras captured the entire experience and discussion, which took place over three hours.

-Although the photographer was seized by panic whenever she attempted to disclose the truth to her parents, she did confide in her sisters.
-At some points along the way, she felt resigned to the fact that she might never be able to share the details of her relationships, triumphs and heartaches with her mom and dad.
+Before taking with her parents, the artist confided in her sisters.
+At some points along the way, she felt resigned to the fact that she might never be able to share the details of her relationships, triumphs, and heartaches with her mom and dad.
 It was the concept of photographing the event that ultimately motivated her to take the leap.

 Unveiled, the series that resulted from the conversation, is the tip of the iceberg when it comes to the emotional and technical preparations that went into photographing Paredes’s coming out.
 Weeks prior to her visit to Ecuador, she printed photographs of her parents and covered her walls with them in hopes of feeling safe, comfortable, and familiar with their faces.
 She lived with them for a while and documented their daily routines so that they might also feel comfortable with the cameras.